dwp/acm-pca-cert-generator/README.md

                         The password used to protect
                         [env var: CERTGEN_PRIVATE_KEY_PASSWORD]
   --truststore-path TRUSTSTORE_PATH
-                        Filename of the keystore to save trusted certificates Should be different to keystore-path
+                        Filename to create for the Java TrustStore Should be different to keystore-path
                         [env var: CERTGEN_TRUSTSTORE_PATH]
   --truststore-password TRUSTSTORE_PASSWORD
                         Password for the Java TrustStore
                         [env var: CERTGEN_TRUSTSTORE_PASSWORD]
   --truststore-aliases TRUSTSTORE_ALIASES
                         Comma-separated list of aliases to use for entries in the Java TrustStore
                         [env var: CERTGEN_TRUSTSTORE_ALIASES]
   --truststore-certs TRUSTSTORE_CERTS
                         Comma-separated list of S3 URIs pointing at certificates to be added to the Java TrustStore [env var: CERTGEN_TRUSTSTORE_CERTS] --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}
                         [env var: CERTGEN_LOG_LEVEL]